 And, as Engagement Multiplier’s founder and CEO, Stefan Wissenbach, puts it, “An engaged organization is easier to run.”

-As your workforce becomes highly engaged and satisfied, results will start to show up in the top line.
+As your workforce becomes highly engaged and satisfied, results will start to show up in the bottom line.
 According to a study by Gallup, having a highly engaged workforce leads to 20% higher sales, and 21% higher profitability.

 Along the same lines, as reported in a 2017 Employee Engagement Benchmark study, The Temkin Group found that better-performing companies have highly engaged employees.
 According to their research, 82% of employees at companies with strong financial results are “highly” or “moderately” engaged, as opposed to only 68% at under-performing companies.

 Salesforce found employees who feel that their voice is heard within their organization are 4.6x more likely to feel empowered to perform their best work.
 You guessed it – this means increased productivity!

 So, if engaged employees improve revenue and profit, how much are disengaged employees costing you?
 The numbers can be staggering.
 When Gallup collected data on this, they found disengaged employees have a 37% higher rate of absenteeism, 18% lower productivity, and 15% lower profitability.

 To dive a little deeper into the costly impact of disengagement, on average, Gallup found disengaged employees cost organizations $3,400 for every $10,000 they make.
 So, if an average employee salary is $50,000, for every disengaged employee, the organization loses $17,000.